Phantom65536/csc207-ThoughtVault/Initial Design.md

 User:
 - ID (int): Unique identifier for each user [IDENTIFIER]
 - Name (string): Name of the user
-- UserCredential (Credentials): The Credential instance associated with the user
 - Calendar (com.google.api.services.calendar.Calendar): The Google Calendar instance associated with the user obtained from Google

 ## Classes and methods